sifis-home/flask-device-anomaly-detection/README.md

 #### GET /temperature

-Description: Returns the result of whether the face in an image or a video frame is identified or not and the identity.
+Description: Returns the result of the temperature series normal or anomalous.

 Command: